 A half century has now passed since the tragic assassination of Dr. Martin Luther King on April 4, 1968.
 Dr King's life and work drew international atttention to racial injustice and the growing movement to right these wrongs.
 His legacy is felt strongly throughout the City of Brotherly Love.

-In America's shared memory, we often think about Martin Luther King and Robert Fitzgerald Kennedy together in a common cause for civil rights.
+In America's shared memory, we often think about Martin Luther King and Robert Francis Kennedy together in a common cause for civil rights.
 Now fifty years after the tragic assassination of these men in the spring of 1968, the issues and problems that King and Kennedy fought to address still linger and in many respects are more challenging today.

 Franklin and the Vexing Question of Race in America